Wilfison/haml-boostrap/README.md

-# HAML boostrap 4,5 for VS Code
+# HAML boostrap 4,5 Snippets for VS Code

 working in progress